puzz00/hacking-using-the-cloud/hacking-using-the-cloud.md

 We can then find the `action=` parameter and change it so it navigates to a malicious PHP script which will harvest the credentials.

 >[!NOTE]
->The `action` parameter specifies what should happen to the input data once the submit button has been clicked - we want it to send the data to a malicious PHP script
+>The `action` parameter specifies what should happen to the input data once the submit button has been clicked - we want it to send the data to a malicious PHP script.

 ![source code 1](/images/30.png)